-The first semester will include content course.
-These hours are a hybrid course.
-The second semester will include a practicum.
-The reading/intervention coaches will provide support at the school level.
+The first semester will include a 60-hour content course.
+These hours are a hybrid course consisting of both face-to-face and on-line activities.
+The second semester will include a 30-hour practicum.
+The face-to-face sessions will be held at the TTC and will be facilitated by Suzanne Herndon and Della Connolly.
+The reading/intervention coaches will attend the training as well as teachers and will provide support at the school level.
 This training will extend teachers' background knowledge in reading research and will provide teachers strategies to teach striving readers within their content area class.
+Low-income and minority students enrolled in NG CAR-PD classes will benefit from the higher level of support provided by teachers.

-- )> All new secondary reading teachers are required to become reading endorsed. - >> Training will be provided for Competency 4/5 using content from the FDLRS Comp.
+- All new secondary reading teachers are required by the State to become reading endorsed.
+Many elementary teachers are using the reading endorsement classes to gain the endorsement and to improve their delivery of reading instruction. - Training will be provided for Competency 4/5 using content from the FDLRS Comp.
 4/5 course.
 The course will be a hybrid course.
 Training for Competency 6 will be delivered in a face-to-face method with teachers completing a portfolio.
+Measurable impact on student achievement (include applicable alignment to standards): A minimum of 70% of the students assigned to these teachers will made adequate yearly progress in reading.